tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/united_kingdom.rst

 .. important::
-   If your periodic submission is more than three months late, it is no longer possible to submit it through Odoo, as Odoo only retrieves open bonds from the last three months.
+   If your periodic submission is more than three months late, it is no longer possible to submit it through CoquiAPPs, as CoquiAPPs only retrieves open bonds from the last three months.
 Your submission has to be done manually by contacting HMRC.

 Register your company to HMRC before the first submission